Video shows man getting out of car on Mass Pike, climbing on school bus

-WESTON, MA (WHDH) - A man driving on the Massachusetts Turnpike on Tuesday stopped in front of a school bus, got out of his vehicle and jumped on the hood of the bus, state police said.
+WESTON, MA (WHDH) – A man driving on the Mass Pike in Newton Tuesday stopped in front of a school bus, got out of his vehicle and jumped on the hood of the bus, state police said.

-The bizarre incident happened around 7:45 p.m. on the westbound side of the highway near exit 16 in Newton as cars were passing by.
+The bizarre incident, which was captured on video, happened as other motorists were passing by around 7:45 p.m. on the westbound side of the highway near exit 16.

-The bus operator attempted to drive away, but the man walked in front of the bus and jumped up on the hood.
-Video showed the man banging on the hood and yelling at the driver.
+When the bus operator attempted to drive away, the man walked in front of the bus, jumped up on the hood, and started yelling at the driver.

-The man eventually got off the hood and the bus driver was able to drive away, police said.
-No students were on the bus.

 An investigation is ongoing.